piyushagarwal08/Adhoc-ST-2019-/DAY36.md

     ```

 ## Using Templates
+### MADE SURE ALL FILES ARE PROVIDED EXECUTABLE PERMISSIONS , TO BE PRECISE 755
 * In Django, to use html pages, templates are used
 * Inside your webapp, create a new folder called templates and inside it make another folder with webapp name
 ```shell